 Entirely new process in a product/service, which requires the related different product components to be improved as well.
 Consider:

 Radical innovation is usually a result of a technological breakthrough and results in an entirely new product and process.
-The flat panel tube is an example.
+The flatscreen is an example.
 LCD technology has replaced CRT technology and the picture tubes have been incorporated into many products in many markets (TV, machines, telephone, ..etc).

 Open innovation has emerged gradually.
-The 3 models by which innovation “started” are:
+The 3 models that started innovative thinking are:

 The difference between then and now is that we live in a network society.
 The types and forms of innovation mentioned above are still relevant, only you can no longer achieve them as an organization alone.
 That is also the difference between closed and open innovation.
 Collaboration with other parties is necessary in these dynamic times to be efficient and effective

 The images above visualize the main differences between closed and open innovation.
 In the case of closed innovation, external parties are hardly or not at all involved in the development process.
 When this is unavoidable, it is usually ‘formalized’ through strict agreements and legal contracts.
 As a rule this is a client-subcontractor construction.
 The intellectual property usually belongs to the client.